 What about the judiciary?
 Well, the federal courts will limp along for a few more days, waiting to see whether Congress will get its act together.
-Heres a notice from the US Courts website that applies to federal courts generally, including the Fourth Circuit.
 The Supreme Court of the United States has posted this paragraph on its home page:

 In the event of a lapse of appropriations, the Court will continue to conduct its normal operations through October 4.
 The Court building will be open to the public during its usual hours.
 Further notice will be provided in the event a lapse of appropriations continues beyond October 4.

 There’s an ominous, unstated “Page 2” to that story: The following business day after October 4 is, unfortunately, The First Monday in October, the traditional opening date for the new Term.
 The first case calendared for argument that day is an ADEA claim; Tuesday brings one of the Court’s higher-profile cases, involving limits on campaign contributions (McCutcheon v.
 FEC).
 Note that the justices haven’t said that they’ll cancel oral arguments if the budget still isn’t in place by October 4; they only said they’d revisit the matter and make a decision at that point.